alicialeb/transformation_of_ui_logs_into_oc_event_data/README.md

 ## UI Log Requirements
 - The events in the UI log are ordered chronologically, starting with the oldest event.
-- Each UI log has a column that contains the main UI object type.
+- Each UI log has exactly one column that contains the main UI object type.
-- Each UI log has a column that contains the activity or event.
+- Each UI log has exactly one column that contains the activity or event.